FarronF/limerick-council-meetings/meetings/2021/02/16-Virtual Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 15th December 2021.md

 issues, and that this decision was now being reviewed.
 He stressed the need to come up with

-a solution that meets the needs of all concerned parties.--- 7
+a solution that meets the needs of all concerned parties.
+---
+7

 Mr. Harper advised that it was reported in the Limerick Leader that a commitment was given